gmftbyGMFTBY/SimpleReDial-v1/README.md

 # Easy-to-use toolkit for retrieval-based Chatbot

 Our released data can be found at [this link](https://drive.google.com/drive/folders/1EcjrkDnx8mSZlGum0dQHYJGDyUMEEwBz?usp=sharing).
-Makre sure the following steps are adopted to use our codes.
+Make sure the following steps are adopted to use our codes.

 ## How to Use